 Figure 6: MDA-MB-231-luc-D3H2LN Intracardiac Implantation – Nude Mice

-Please contact us for more information regarding our oncology models or to find out about how MI Bioresearch can help you with your next study.
+Please contact us for more information regarding our oncology models or to find out about how Covance can help you with your next study.